 After several years of litigation, the Delaware Supreme Court on December 23, 2015 affirmed the Delaware Court of Chancery Final Order and Judgment in which the Court of Chancery, awarded PharmAthene the PharmAthene Judgment.
+The award is non-appealable.
 The PharmAthene Judgment will be satisfied in accordance with the Plan, as described in "Business - Plan of Reorganization."